Lee Sin Build Guide by NixLychee

 Disgusting objective control and farming, you will never get objectives if you're even or ahead, because his q can outsmite you at early levels.
 You can 1v1 him early if he isn't building AP.

 He will kite you, even with your gap closers, and he will power farm and scale, allowing for better fighting late.
 He's strong both early and late, so be careful with him.
-Personal favorite ban right now.
+His bonus armor makes him incredibly tanky, but you can still duel him early game if you manage to dodge his Q damage.

 You can out-duel a Kha'Zix if you're ahead and he's behind, but other than that try to keep him behind with the help of you laners.
 Challenging Smite is good here.